Polymorphic light eruption

 Complications from polymorphic light eruption

-Severe PLE can lead to emotional distress, anxiety and depression.
+Severe PMLE can lead to emotional distress, anxiety and depression.

 How is polymorphic light eruption diagnosed?

 PMLE is diagnosed clinically by its typical onset within hours of exposure to sunlight, and clearance after a few days.
 The rash is confined to exposed sites, and is often composed of erythematous papules and plaques.

 Sometimes a skin biopsy is necessary to make a diagnosis.
 PMLE has characteristic histopathological features, with upper dermal oedema and a dense perivascular lymphocytic infiltrate.
 Eczematous changes may be present.
 Direct immune fluorescence is negative, unless the patient has cutaneous lupus erythematosus.